Who won NASCAR Cup race in Sonoma? Winner is Kyle Larson, plus full results

 Denny Hamlin, No. 11 Joe Gibbs Racing Toyota

-This article originally appeared on Nashville Tennessean: NASCAR Cup results in Sonoma: Kyle Larson is winner Sunday
+This article originally appeared on Oklahoman: NASCAR Cup results in Sonoma: Kyle Larson is winner Sunday